Introduction

 Note that both these uses of username:password authentication are available for the

-call even if the user has the role DISALLOW_BASIC
+call even if the user has the role DISALLOW_BASIC set.
+We do not support refresh

 tokens for the oauth server.